PyAr/fades/README.rst

     :alt: Appveyor Status

-fades is a system that automatically handles the virtualenvs in the cases normally found when writing scripts and simple programs, and even helps to administer big projects.
+fades is a system that automatically handles the virtual environments in the cases normally found when writing scripts and simple programs, and even helps to administer big projects.

 .. image:: resources/logo256.png

-*fades* will automagically create a new virtualenv (or reuse a previous created one), installing the necessary dependencies, and execute your script inside that virtualenv, with the only requirement of executing the script with *fades* and also marking the required dependencies.
+*fades* will automagically create a new virtual environment (or reuse a previous created one), installing the necessary dependencies, and execute your script inside that virtual environment, with the only requirement of executing the script with *fades* and also marking the required dependencies.